nuejs/nue/packages/nuejs.org/docs/index.md

 ---

 # Nue is a web framework for UX developers
-Nue is a rapid website development environment focusing on content, design, and user experience.
-It changes the way you think about web development.
-Chances are that you'll become a professional UX/CSS developer and stay relevant for years to come.
+Nue breaks you free from the JavaScript-first engineering mindset and places your focus on what matters: content, design, and user experience.
+You'll conquer new, timeless skills and become a professional UX/CSS developer while doing it.

+[image.gridpaper]
+  small: /img/ux-development.png
+  large: /img/ux-development-big.png
+  caption: UX development mindset

 ## Target audience
 Nue is a great fit for the following people: